OBOAcademy/obook/docs/pathways/ontology-contributor.md

 ## Contributing to Ontologies

 Community feedback is welcome for all open, OBO Foundry ontologies.
 Feedback is often provided in the form of:
-- new terms requests
+- New terms requests
-- add/revise synonyms, definitions
+- Add/revise synonyms, definitions
-- reclassify a term
+- Reclassify a term
-- report a bug
+- Report a bug
 - etc.

 ### Ways to provide feedback